Timeular 3.2 – introducing offline tracking 🛬

 Let’s face it, internet connection problems happen and sometimes we’re working in places where we can’t rely on a secure data connection.
-But work still happens and time still needs to be tracked, which is why today we’re happy announce support for offline tracking with Timeular.
+But work still happens and time still needs to be tracked, which is why today we’re delighted to announce support for offline tracking with Timeular.

 - Continue to track time entries when offline

 - Entries are synced when you’re back online